stangreg/Ignitron/README.md

 ## APP mode
 In APP mode, the foot switches can be used to either switch between pre-saved presets (**Preset mode**) or to control all single effects in the selected preset (**FX mode**).
 Modes can easily be switched by long pressing the Bank-Up button.
 When selecting Preset mode, four buttons are used to select presets.
-The other two buttons can be used to navigate through different banks with presets.
+The other two buttons can be used to navigate through different preset banks.
 This way the user has access to a big number of saved presets.
-When pressing the foot switch of the current active preset, the effect configured in the DRIVE section can be enabled or disabled.
+When pressing the foot switch of the current active preset, the effect configured in the DRIVE section can be enabled and disabled.
 In FX mode, the user has direct access to all effects of the selected preset.
 Each switch controls a different FX pedal type:

-Function of switches:
+#### Function of switches:

 ##### FX mode (APP)
 |Switch | Press pattern |Function |